People Holding Hands

 Identifying and addressing ‘big challenges’ Students Supporting Mental Health services across north Wales

-In a unique collaboration with the NHS, Bangor University MSc Counselling students are providing approximately 1500 hours of counselling to over 200 clients per year within Betsi Cadwaladr University Health Board (BCUHB)’s Primary Mental Health Service.
+In a unique collaboration with the NHS, between 16-20 Bangor University MSc Counselling students are offering 2000 or more counselling support hours per year within Betsi Cadwaladr University Health Board (BCUHB)’s Primary Mental Health Service.
 This type of placement collaboration is unique to Bangor University and was the result of higher public demand for the NHS service, and a lack of ‘client ready’ students coming out of university.

 Student in Bangor University Library